SJTU-WirelessAI-Lab/CFARNet/README.md

 ```bash
 python pipeline.py
 ```
 *This script will scan for generated datasets in `data/` and train a model for each configuration.
-Trained models are saved in `bce0112/` (or similar output directory).*
+It checks for successful model generation and outputs a `training_summary.txt`, but does not run performance evaluation.*

 ### 3. Evaluation & Benchmarking